-Obtain a Vulnerability Assessment (VA) for your organization and/or complete the Cal OES Vulnerability Worksheet.
+Obtain a Vulnerability Assessment (VA) and complete the Cal OES Vulnerability Worksheet.

 - The VA defines, identifies, threats, vulnerabilities, and threats specific to the facility/site in the application. - Prioritizes vulnerabilities of the organization's structure. - The VA provides the organization with knowledge of what equipment to purchase to make the organization safer. - Align your equipment requests with your organization's risk, which are the threats you may face, your vulnerabilities, and the potential consequences of an attack.